Why 5 minutes are enough to transform your day

 • Attention & mental load: a short recentering reduces rumination and improves decision-making clarity.

-• Motivation & dopamine: accomplishing a micro-action releases a small reward, which maintains momentum for what follows.
+• Motivation & reward: accomplishing a micro-action creates an immediate progress signal, which maintains momentum for what follows.

 Concrete scientific evidence